 - Jump at the stroke of midnight to get taller: Another tradition at midnight is to jump as high as possible.
-It was said that jumping as high as we can help us grow taller.
-(Being that I’ve been 5 foot tall since I reached adolescence, I know jumping has not realistically been helping me grow, but we still continue this fun tradition to jump for joy at midnight.
+It was said that jumping as high as we could would help us grow taller.
+(Being that I’ve been 5 foot tall since I reached adolescence, I know jumping has not really been helping me grow, but we still continue this fun tradition to jump for joy at midnight.

 - Noisemakers: With our voices as noisemakers, party horns, pots and spoons, and jingling piggy banks our family gets loud!
 We cheer for the new year and the family’s volume sure is contagious.